Pre-configured and Cached Responses Guide

 ↓

-3. Check Free Tier Status (if free plan)
+3. Check Evaluation Status (if evaluation plan)

 → Expired? → Block LLM, show upgrade prompt ❌